 Mags Vaughan, Traidcraft, who successfully changed career direction from an engineer to become the CEO of the pioneering fair trade retailer and development charity.

-It has been an enormous privilege to work with our partners and so many leading women from across the region to support young women in the development of their skills.
+It has been an enormous privilege to work with Northumbria University and so many leading women from across the region to support young women in the development of their skills.
 We look forward to planning our next NEW Leaders conference and will continue to champion our region’s young women and encourage them to be the courageous leaders of tomorrow in whatever career they choose to follow.